 - Saute onions, peppers and carrots in a little oil added back to that same pan.
 Once the vegetables have softened, add the tomatoes and their juices to the pan.
 Bring to a simmer.

-- Add the browned meat, Italian seasoning, garlic powder, both peppers and the sliced mushrooms.
+- Add the browned meat, mushrooms, Italian seasoning, garlic powder, and both red & black peppers.
 Bring back to a gentle simmer, covering with a lid but allowing room for steam to escape.

-- Continue to simmer for at least 45 minutes or up to 3 hours on low, adding the optional ingredients as required in the last 10 - 15 minutes before serving.
+- Continue to simmer for at least 45 minutes or up to 3 hours on low, adding additional broth as needed.

 - Follow steps 1 - 3 above.
 When all ingredients except the optional ones have been added and while the sauce is simmering, preheat your oven to 375F.